 - Net operating income (NOI)

-A before-tax computation of gross revenue less operating expenses and an allowance for anticipated vacancy.
+A before-tax computation of gross revenue less operating expenses and an allowance for an anticipated vacancy.
 It is a key indicator of financial strength.

 - Net present value (NPV)

 Net present value usually is employed to evaluate the relative merits of two or more investment alternatives.
-It is calculated as the sum of the total present value of incremental future cash flows plus the present value of estimated proceeds from sale.
+It is calculated as the sum of the total present value of incremental future cash flows plus the present value of estimated proceeds from the sale.
 Whenever the net present value is greater than zero, an investment opportunity generally is considered to have merit.

 - Net purchase price

 Gross purchase price less associated debt financing.